 13 shot dead after attacking police in west China

-BEIJING (AP) — Police in China’s western Xinjiang region shot dead 13 assailants who drove one or more vehicles into a police office building and set off explosives in an attack Saturday that injured three officers, the news website for the regional government said.
+BEIJING (AP) — Police in China’s restive western region shot dead 13 assailants who rammed a truck into a police office building and set off explosives in an attack Saturday that also wounded three officers, state media said.

 It was the latest in a series of attacks pointing to growing unrest in the sprawling region of Xinjiang, where the native Muslim Uighur (pronounced WEE-gur) people want more autonomy from Beijing.
 Last month, a market bombing killed 43 people in Xinjiang’s capital, Urumqi.

 Chinese authorities have blamed the attacks on extremists bent on overthrowing Beijing’s rule.
-The government says the assailants have ties to Islamic terror groups abroad, but provides little direct evidence.
+The government says the assailants have ties to Islamic terrorist groups abroad, but provides little direct evidence.

 Uighur activists say public resentment against Beijing is fueled by an influx of settlers from the Han majority in the region, economic disenfranchisement and onerous restrictions on Uighur religious and cultural practices.
 China says it has made vast investments to boost the region’s economy and improve living standards.